-Susan Colace, MD, is the Co-Director of the Program for Personalized Medicine and Pharmacogenomics in Pediatric Hematology/Oncology/Blood and Marrow Transplant at Nationwide Children's Hospital and an Assistant Professor at The Ohio State University College of Medicine.
+Susan Colace, MD, is the Co-Director of the Program for Personalized Medicine and Pharmacogenomics in Pediatric Hematology/Oncology/Blood and Marrow Transplant at Nationwide Children's Hospital and an Associate Professor at The Ohio State University College of Medicine.
 Dr. Colace received her medical degree from Wake Forest University School of Medicine and completed her residency at Children's Hospital of Alabama.
 Dr. Colace completed her fellowship training at Monroe Carrell Jr. Children's Hospital and Vanderbilt University Medical Center.

 She is board-certified in general pediatrics, pediatric hematology/oncology and clinical pharmacology.
 Her research interests include pharmacogenomics, cancer genetics, and chemotherapy toxicities.
 Clinically, she sees primarily oncology patients with a focus on leukemia and cancer predisposition syndromes.